How to Get Into MIT: Acceptance Rate & Strategies

 Most People Who Get Accepted Choose to Attend

-MIT’s yield rate—the number of accepted students who elect to enroll, divided by the total number of students who are admitted is 77%.
+MIT’s yield rate—the number of accepted students who elect to enroll, divided by the total number of students who are admitted is 86%.
 This number is absurdly high and helps to explain why the acceptance rate is so very low.
-For comparison, elite schools such as Johns Hopkins, Carnegie Mellon, Vanderbilt, Rice, Emory, and Georgetown all have yield rates at or under 50%.
+For comparison, elite schools such as Johns Hopkins, Carnegie Mellon, Vanderbilt, Rice, Emory, and Georgetown all have yield rates around or under 50%.

 Tips for Applying to MIT